Pathoschild/smapi-mod-dump/source/~barteke22/CustomSpouseLocation/config info readme.txt

     SpouseRoom_Manual_TileOffsets: Key = Sprite (or Sequence), Value = X, Y Offset ("Key": "Up",   "Value": "0, 0")

 		This is triggered when the spouse spawns on the standard spouse room tile.
-The "sebastianFrog" profile is a special hardcoded case, as Sebastian's spawn point changes a bit after a certain event.
 Manual tile offsets are not limited to their room, and allow you to offset the location to anywhere in the house.
+		The "sebastianFrog" profile is a special hardcoded case - ignore it IF you have Multiple Spouses installed.
+Sebastian's spawn point changes a bit after a certain event.

     Kitchen_Manual_TileOffsets:    Key = Sprite (or Sequence), Value = X, Y Offset ("Key": "Down", "Value": "0, 0")